Spinal Deformities Treatment

 Intervertebral discs: These are the flexible discs present between the vertebrae.
 These act as shock absorbers and give flexibility to the spine.

-What are the different types of Spinal Deformities?
+What are the different types of spinal deformities?

 The major types of spinal deformities include: